Joyperm/Giphy-API-App/README.md

 ## Features

-- Display GIF image from Giphy API
+- When renders, the App make a request to the Giphy API and display a set of gifs.
+Here axios is used to fetch the GIF data.
 - search image by keyword